 6. Modified Down Dog

-Downward dog is one of the most frequently used yoga poses, as it gives a phenomenal stretch to the low back, hamstrings, lower legs, and feet.
-You can perform a modified down dog into your chair by placing your hands on your chair and pressing through your hands as you move your chest towards your thighs and your heels towards the floor.
+You can perform a modified down dog into your chair by placing your hands on your chair and pressing through your hands as you move your chest towards your thighs.
+Keep your heels towards the floor.

 7. Hamstring Stretch

 The hamstrings are a frequently-overlooked muscle group that doesn’t always get a lot of love, especially if you’re sitting all day.
 Lengthen your hamstrings and give them a gentle stretch with this easy move.

 Place one heel on your desk, flexing your foot and activating your toes.
 Fold forward gently over your leg, and hold your stretch for ten breaths.